 IGUS Joint bearings on the corners for smooth movement during quad gantry levelling.

 Another important part was the build plate for sure.
-I have tested 12 different plates from various manufacturers and some were very poor in terms of flatness and the rest were just “okay”.
+We have tested 12 different plates from various manufacturers and some were very poor in terms of flatness and the rest were just “okay”.

 The plate offers very low tolerances which are below your printer’s Auto Bed Leveling limits.
 It comes with custom shaped magnetic base and a two-sided spring steel sheet, one side textured one side smooth.